Opzet/Opzet/README.md

 ---

 ## Previous Areas of Expertise: Industrial Design

+Worked overseas with majors like Nokia, Caterpiller etc

 - Innovation and Commercialization
 - Product Virtualization - 3D Modeling and Animation